“Winning is an important thing, but to have your own style, to have people copy you, to admire you, that is the greatest gift.” – Johan Cruyff

 - Position the ball within striking distance in front of you and shape your body as if you are about to kick the ball

 - Instead, stop your foot over the ball and drag the ball behind your standing leg while simultaneously turning your shoulders.

 - Turning your hip towards your marker, twist your body 180 degrees.
 Shift your weight to the other foot and aim to run away at top speed to evade the defender.

 - Your marker will follow your feint/fake pass and lose time as he recovers from his mistake.
 Meanwhile, you’re off on the attack after performing a successful Cruyff Turn!

 Cruyff and the aftermath of the 1974 World Cup:

 Cruyff led the Netherlands to a runners-up medal in the 1974 World Cup and was named the player of the tournament.
 With his team’s mastery of Total Football, they coasted all the way to the final where they, unfortunately, fell to West Germany.
-He is widely considered as one of the most influential figures to grace the beautiful game with his legendary playing and coaching spells at Ajax, Barcelona and the Dutch National team.
-He died at the age of 68 on 24th March 2016 after a battle with lung cancer.
+He is widely considered as one of the most influential figures to grace the beautiful game with his legendary playing and coaching spells.
+He was a coach at Ajax, Barcelona and the Dutch National team.
+Cruyff died at the age of 68 on 24th March 2016 after a battle with lung cancer.